British royal family thanks those who celebrated wedding

 Related

+The happy couple arrived in style — with Harry at the wheel of a rare, 1968 Jaguar sports car converted to electric power.
+He wore a tightly fitting tuxedo, while Markle wore a white Stella McCartney number.

-Kensington Palace did not release details, but photographs showed Markle, now known formally as the Duchess of Sussex, wearing an emerald-cut aquamarine ring that had belonged to Harry's mother, Princess Diana, to the reception.
+Kensington Palace did not release details, but photographs showed Markle, now known formally as the Duchess of Sussex, wearing a large, emerald-cut aquamarine ring that had belonged to Harry's mother, Princess Diana, to the reception.

-The newlyweds spent their first night as a married couple at Windsor Castle.
-They are not immediately going on honeymoon.
+Harry and Markle spent their first night as a married couple at Windsor Castle.
+They are breaking with tradition by delaying a honeymoon, and are expected to return to their living quarters at Kensington Palace in central London.

 Breaking News Emails